cecileledizes/ITIDES-3D/README.md

 #### Program structure
-The method is divided into two main structures.
+The method is divided into two main steps.

 The file **compute_sources.py** solves the boundary integral equation and computes the source distribution.
 It calls the following function :
 * *compute_source_distribution(comm,casefile)* from **source_distribution_tau.py** :